Tubao: Tubao Parish and the legacy of the Belgian missionaries

-During the Spanish period until the 20th century, religion (Roman Catholicism) played a major role in the life of the people of Tubao.
+During the Spanish period until the 20th century, Catholicism played a major role in the life of the people of Tubao.
 Tubao was a visita of the Parish of Agoo.
-A chapel and a convento of light materials were erected in 1884.
+A chapel and a convent of light materials were erected in 1884.
 Ten years later, the parish of Tubao was founded.
-Its first pastor, Father Juan Garcia arrived only after two years, in the month of March 1896.
+Its first pastor, Father Juan Garcia arrived in March 1896.
 The cause of the delay was the subsidy to be voted upon in the Cortes Generales of Madrid.
-The missionary started gathering materials for a new church and a convento but could not carry out his plan as he left already in January 1898; it would take more than 30 years before these projects would materialized.
+The missionary started gathering materials for a new church and a convent but could not carry out his plan as he left in January 1898; it took more than 30 years before these projects materialized.

-On March 8, 1900, during the tense period of the Philippine–American War, the people of Tubao petitioned against the return of the friars.